 One thing I did like about the Boards magazine issue was a term they used for wavesailing in less than perfect conditions; "chop bothering."
 Most of the wavesailing I do here in SW Florida is really just chop bothering, on disorganized lumpy wind-driven waves.
 However, there was a 20 minute period yesterday where a cold front passed and the wind switched from onshore to sideshore.
 For a little while I was able to ride small residual swells both frontside and backside with the 11'8" WindSUP at Wiggins Pass.
 It was the high point of the session- even better than when I switched to my 106 liter shortboard later on.

-Heavy metal music in the video is by the band Sepultura.
+Heavy metal music originally in the video was We Who are Not as Others by the band Sepultura.

 It's windy again today, but the angle is a bit offshore so I may not be able to use the shortboard.
 Waves are supposed to be a puny 1.5 feet high, but my special sandbar spot at Wiggins Pass will probably sculpt them into rideable thigh-high waves. :)

 UPDATE: Sunday had offshore wind and small but rideable waves, as predicted, and I filmed another session.
 I think it's the first I've had much success with the WindSUP in side-off conditions.
-The song in this video is by The Velvet Underground.
+The song in the video was Can't Stand It by The Velvet Underground.
 RIP Lou Reed.

 No comments: